lugolabs/circles/README.md

 ### Changelog

+* 0.0.4    Exposes `generate(radius)` to regenerate the circle, opening it to responsiveness.
 * 0.0.3    Allow adding extra text to the graph (issue 3).
            Round integers during animation.
 * 0.0.2    Add animation.